 Companies challenged by increasing data demands will want to take advantage of Hadoop’s scalable infrastructure.
 Scalability allows servers to be added on demand to accommodate growing workloads.
 As a cloud-based Hadoop service, Qubole offers more flexible scalability by spinning virtual servers up or down within minutes to better accommodate fluctuating workloads.

-All things considered, Hadoop has a number of things going for it that make implementation more cost-effective than companies may realize.
-For one thing, Hadoop saves money by combining open source software with commodity servers.
+All things considered, big data using Hadoop has a number of things going for it that make implementation more cost-effective than companies may realize.
+For one thing, Hadoop saves money by combining open-source software with commodity servers.
 Cloud-based Hadoop platforms such as Qubole reduce costs further by eliminating the expense of physical servers and warehouse space.

 Hybrid systems, which integrate Hadoop platforms with traditional relational databases, are gaining popularity as cost-effective ways for companies to leverage the benefits of both platforms.